How to Set Up a Video Review and Approval Workflow That Works

 Batch Feedback Before Revisions

-Some teams use a 48-hour review window.
+Set a hard deadline for comments.
+Start revisions only after that deadline passes.
+This prevents the cycle where you fix several comments only for more to arrive, with later ones conflicting with earlier fixes.
+Some teams use a two-day review window.
 Others schedule live review sessions where everyone watches together.
 The format matters less than the principle: collect everything before you cut anything.

-Step 5: Get Clear Approvals
+Step Five: Get Clear Approvals

 The hardest part of video review isn't collecting feedback.
 It's knowing when you're done.